Forbu/my-awesome-papers-list/README.md

 The idea is to tune an HP (like lr) with a small model and then we can transfert this HP to a bigger model without tuning specific this bigger model.

-- https://arxiv.org/abs/2310.17813 : "A Spectral Condition for Feature Learning" instead of muP we simply a spectral normalization
+- https://arxiv.org/abs/2310.17813 : "A Spectral Condition for Feature Learning" instead of muP we simply use spectral normalization

 - https://blog.eleuther.ai/mutransfer/ good summarized on why and how to implement muP parametrization